 - You should perform all changes to the receiving server only by pushing from the sending server.

 - The simplest way to do this is to strictly limit access to the receiving server.

-- Ensure that users with access to edit content on the sender do not also automatically have access to edit content on the receiver.
+- Users with access to edit content on the sender should not automatically have access to edit content on the receiver.

-4. Use Push Publishing Filters to prevent accidental pushes
+3. Use Push Publishing Filters to Prevent Accidental Pushes

 Push Publishing is intentionally designed to automatically send objects which you do not explicitly include in the push.
 For example, when you send a Page, and the Template the Page uses has been updated, the Template will also automatically be included as a dependency, to ensure that the Page displays the same way on the receiver that it displays on the sender.